VilmerD/BucklingCA/data/README.md

     contains the domain data, ie the lengths and volume fractions used

 default_data.mat is the default parameters used in the compliance optmization with blf constraint

+test_data.mat is used to test the min c st blf script